Alex Grimes

 (some dates estimated by landlubber author)

-8th September 1962 Trinui launched Yarmouth
+8th September 1962 Trinui launched Gorleston, Yarmouth

 21st September 1962 Left Wells for Fowey